 Suppose a spinner is rotated over a tray that consists of four individual compartments.
-Each of the compartments is coloured different from each other.
+Each compartment is coloured different from others.
 The probability that the spinner after spinning would point towards any of the four coloured compartments is equal to 0.25.
 Hence, it forms a prominent example of uniform distribution in real life because each colour compartment has equal chances to be pointed by the spinner.

 6. Raffle Tickets

 A raffle is a prominent example of a uniform probability distribution.
 The event’s organising committee tends to select a particular seat out of thousands of seats and reward the person sitting on it with a prize.
-The people participating in the event buy numbered raffle tickets and each of them possesses an equal chance at winning.
-This is because the probability of a seat being chosen by the organisers as the winner is equal to the probability of every other seat being chosen.
+The people participating in the event buy numbered raffle tickets and each of them possesses an equal chance of winning.
+This is because the probability of a seat being chosen by the organisers as the winner is equal to the remaining seats.

 7. Lucky Draw Contest

-The probability of a person winning a lucky draw contest is equal to the winning probability of every other person participating in the same event.
-Hence, such a distribution is known as the uniform probability distribution because the chances of every person winning are equal.
+The probability of a person winning a lucky draw contest is equal for every other person participating in the contest.
+Hence, such a distribution is known as the uniform probability distribution because the winning chances of every person are equal.

 8. Throwing a Dart